 - For discolored slate, create a mixture of flour and water and let it sit for a few hours.

-- Working in square-foot-sized areas, move your mop back-and-forth to clean the tiles’ surfaces.
+- Working in square-foot-sized areas, move your mop in a back-and-forth motion to clean the tiles’ surfaces.

 - You can either let your slate tile air dry or use a towel.

 - Once per year, you can apply a chemical sealant.
 The sealant will protect the slate, and keep it looking brand new.

 Marble and granite flooring are somewhat easy to maintain – it takes a bit more work than ceramic and porcelain, but not nearly as much work as slate.

 - Use a soft mop with a cleaning solution meant for marble or granite flooring.
 You can also use a steamer for cleaning and disinfection.

 - If your marble or granite is stained or discolored, use a mild detergent to remove the stain.

 - Start in a corner of your house and spray your flooring with your cleaning solution.